javaxcel/javaxcel-core/README.md

 }
 ```

-`Item` is custom class and not basically supported type.
-You can add handler for the type.
+`Item` is custom class and not supported type by default.
+You can add a handler for the type.

 <br>